-Douglas Kass is the founder and President of Seabreeze Partners Management, Inc., which is also the General Partner of Seabreeze Partners Short, L.P (2005-Present) and Seabreeze Partners Long/Short L.P.
-(January, 2009- Present)
+Douglas Kass is the founder and president of Seabreeze Partners Management, which is also the general partner of Seabreeze Partners Short (2005-present) and Seabreeze Partners Long/Short (January 2009-present).

-From 2001-2004 he was General Partner of Seabreeze Partners L.P. and from 1997-2003 Kass was the General Partner of Kass Partners, LLC, the predecessor firm to Kass Partners, Ltd., which was founded in 1997.
+From 2001-2004, he was general partner of Seabreeze Partners, and from 1997-2003, Kass was the general partner of Kass Partners, the predecessor firm to Kass Partners, which was founded in 1997.

 Kass started his investment career as a housing analyst at Kidder, Peabody in 1972.

-Kass received his bachelor's from Alfred University and received his MBA in Finance from the University of Pennsylvania's Wharton School in 1972.
+He received his bachelor's from Alfred University and received his MBA in finance from the University of Pennsylvania's Wharton School in 1972.

 He co-authored "Citibank: The Ralph Nader Report," with Ralph Nader and the Center for the Study of Responsive Law, and currently serves as a guest-host on CNBC's "Squawk Box."

 Kass writes The Edge on TheStreet.com's Real Money and has lectured on short-selling at Harvard Business School, Yale University's Graduate School of Management and at Seton Hall University.